Statement of Acknowledgement

 You are welcome to request the presence of another person who may be a friend, family member, carer or advocate.

-If an interpreter is needed at your appointment, speak with clinic staff before your visit, so that arrangements can be made for this to occur.
+If an interpreter is needed at your appointment, speak with clinic staff before your visit.

 Only accredited interpreters, not friends or family members, can be used to interpret.